Everything you need to know about the Pineapple Kush strain

 This strain is also a very hungry one.
 It can handle a lot of nutrients, particularly CalMag.
 As it moves into its flowering stage, it’s important to dress the top soil with phosphorous-rich nutrients.

 Pineapple Kush is also an easy to moderate grow.
 It is particularly resistant to the mold and mildew growers often have a hard time with.
 Even more, it produces a fairly substantial yield.
-That means that those who want to try their hand at it can enjoy it for a very long time to come.
+That means that those who want to try their hand at growing it will have plenty of bud to last through until next season.